aahill/quickstart-templates/template-quickstart-csharp.md

 ## Run the application

-Run the application with the dotnet `run` command from your application directory.
+Run the application from your application directory with the `dotnet run` command.

 ```dotnet
 dotnet run